glFusion/evlist/README.md

   * Number of characters (width) of the centerblock.

 ### Integrations
-* Enable Metup.com Integration - Select "True" to enable Meetup.com
-integration.
-You must also provide values for the other two fields.

-* Meetup API Key - Evlist can now display events from one or more Meetup.com in the calendar views.
-To enable this feature, obtain an API key from http://www.meetup.com/meetup_api/ and enter it here.

-* Meetup Group IDs - Enter one or more Meetup group ID (to which you have view access) here.

-* Cache Minutes - Enter a number of minutes to cache data from Meetup.com.
-This is to reduce API calls to meetup.com and stay within the terms of service.

 * Use Locator - Evlist can display maps from the Locator plugin on the event detail page.
 Select "True" to enable this feature (must also have the Locator plugin installed).